-Membrane Protein Structure Dynamics (MPSD)
+Membrane Pharmacy Structure Dynamics (MPSD)

 Research group : Priv.Doz.
 Dr. Thomas Nawroth